 New documents shed light on Trayvon Martin killing

 “The encounter between George Zimmerman and Trayvon Martin was ultimately avoidable by Zimmerman, if Zimmerman had remained in his vehicle and awaited the arrival of law enforcement, or conversely if he had identified himself to Martin as a concerned citizen and initiated dialog (sic) in an effort to dispel each party’s concern,” the police request to arrest Zimmerman said.
 “There is no indication that Trayvon Martin was involved in any criminal activity.”

 In his 911 call just before the shooting, Zimmerman had speculated that the teen looked like he was “up to no good or he’s on drugs or something.”

 But Martin’s defenders have portrayed Zimmerman as the aggressor, accusing him of profiling the African-American teen.
 Plus, one expert notes the traces of the marijuana-related substance found in the teen’s system, as measured hours after his death, don’t necessarily speak to any level of intoxication, while another adds that marijuana use typically doesn’t make people prone to aggression.

-Martin’s blood contained THC, which is the psychoactive ingredient in marijuana, according to autopsy results released Thursday.
-The autopsy was conducted February 27, the day after the teenager was shot dead.
+Martin’s blood contained THC, the psychoactive ingredient in marijuana, according to autopsy results released Thursday.
+The autopsy was conducted February 27, the day after the teenager was killed.

 Toxicology tests found elements of the drug in the teenager’s chest blood – 1.5 nanograms per milliliter of one type (THC), as well as 7.3 nanograms of another type (THC-COOH) – according to the medical examiner’s report.
 There also was a presumed positive test of cannabinoids in Martin’s urine, according to the medical examiner’s report.
 It was not immediately clear how significant these amounts were.